Stranger Things as Actual Play: Table Logic, Not Plot Logic

 A party has to authorize its own escalation, and the easiest way to do that is to ritualize it as a joke.
 At plenty of tables it's even more blunt: the cleric asks, dead serious, whether arson counts as a “free action," while the rogue has already started measuring the building to rob the inhabitants blind just in case.

 Things get tense, someone makes a crack, everyone settles, and then they move.
 Horror can sit on your chest.
 Comedy keeps the group breathing.
-In a shared medium, that pattern isn’t a type of failure—it’s more like thermoregulation.
+In a shared medium, that pattern isn't a type of failure—it's thermoregulation.

 “Geneva Convention? more like Geneva Suggestion" keeps circulating in nerd spaces for a reason, RPG circles included.
 It points at a predictable failure mode in D&D play: the game hands you tools that bypass ordinary constraints, then asks you to improvise moral reasoning at speed while the table is also chasing survival, momentum, and “rule of cool."